Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Count trailing zeroes N!.md

 ### Count of Trailing Zeroes in N!

-**Leading Zero** :: is any 0 digit that comes before the first nonzero digit in a number string in positional notation.

-0070009 ==>> has 2 leading zero , 000402 has 3 leading zero

-**Trailing Zeros** ::  is any 0 digit that comes after the last nonzero digit in a number string in positional notation.

-910034050000 ==>> The number has {4} trailing zeros

-The number of trailing zeros in a non-zero base-b integer n equals the exponential of the highest power of b that divides n For example, 14000 has three trailing zeros and is therefore divisible by 1000 = 10^3
+The number of trailing zeros in a non-zero base-b integer n equals the exponential of the highest power of b that divides n

+For example, 14000 has three trailing zeros and is therefore divisible by 1000 = 10^3

 **Problem** : Given an integer n, write a function that returns count of trailing zeroes in N!